madoublet/respond/readme.md

 # Respond CMS

-Respond 6 is a multi-site, flat-file CMS powered by Angular 2 and Lumen.
+Respond 6 is a multi-site, flat-file CMS powered by Angular Latest and Lumen.
 Sites built using Respond are static, front-end framework agnostic and optimized for exceptional performance.

 ### Status
 Version: 6.7.0

 ### Latest updates
 - [Feature] Enable Amazon S3 Sync of site
-- [Feature] File size storage / limit - TBD - WIP
-- [Feature] S3 file support - TBD - WIP
+- Bug fixes: #570, #568, #567, #565, #562

 ### How to Enable S3 Sync (optional)